 Start your first day in Sarasota at the Ringling—a kind of hard to explain but super interesting place.
 The Ringling is so-called after its former owners, John and Mable Ringling.
 John Ringling was one of the five Ringling Brothers of circus fame.
 During the 1920s, he was one of the richest men in America.

 Today, the Ringling is a vast complex consisting of many sites.
 The whole place is designed in a style that reflects the family’s outright obsession with all things Italy.
 It’s fancy and it’s weird.
 And at times even a bit creepy.
 At the Ringling you can visit:

 Ca’ d’Zan is the Ringling family’s opulent waterfront mansion.
 Their borderline unhealthy obsession with Venice, Italy had a huge hand in the design of this place.
-(There’s even a gondola they used to ride around in.)
+(They even had a gondola they used to ride around in.)

 The name Ca’ d’Zan means “John’s House” in a Venetian dialect.
-This is what you get when you’re super duper rich.
+And this is what you get when you’re super duper rich.

 You can tour this eye-catching mansion inside and out to see how the circus-half lives.
 It’s been extravagantly restored after falling into disrepair for a time.
 And during this low period in its life, it was used as the rundown mansion of Miss Havisham in the 1998 version of Great Expectations.

 The Ringling Brothers Circus Museum is… strange.
 And creepy, in a clown, circus-y kind of way, as you’d expect.
 But it’s also huge.
 Decades of animal abuse and clown costumes aside, this is still an interesting place to visit.

 You can learn all about the history of the circus in their learning center, but my favorite part is the actual circus museum with a warehouse of historical train cars, cannons, props, posters, etc. (Though being in there alone is solidly frightening.)

 Museum of Art + Sculpture garden